When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Download the App

-If you are a regular Zoom user, you will want to use the dedicated Chrome app in addition to the web service.
+If you are a regular Zoom user, you will want to use the dedicated Chrome app and the web service.
 To download the app, head to the Chrome Web Store.

 In the applications section, search for Zoom.
-At this point, you’ll see a couple of results, but what you’re looking for is an app published by ‘zoom.us.’
-To get the app on your Chromebook, click on ‘Add to Chrome.’
+You’ll see a few results, but you’re looking for an app published by Zoom.us.
+To install the app on your Chromebook, click ‘Add to Chrome.’

-Note that Google has announced that Chrome apps are coming to an end in the future, and they will be replaced with PWA (Progressive Web Apps).
-But for now, the Zoom app is still available, and it functions seamlessly, so it’s worth installing.
+Google announced that Chrome apps will eventually be replaced with PWA (Progressive Web Apps).
+However, the Zoom app is still available and functions seamlessly, so it’s worth installing.

 Join a Zoom Meeting

-You don’t need any account info when joining Zoom meetings on Chrome OS.
-This makes it easy to join someone else’s Zoom call.
+You don’t need account information to join Zoom meetings on Chrome OS, making joining someone else’s Zoom call easy.

-4. If you wish not to have audio in the meeting, you can do so before joining the meeting.
+- If you wish not to have audio in the meeting, you can do so before joining.
 Likewise, you can turn back the audio during the meeting if necessary.

 Start a Zoom Meeting